 Britt's ski career began as a four-year-old weekend warrior, with the family regularly making the journey from Wellington to Ruapehu in the early hours of Friday mornings to make the most of the weekend on snow.
 Her early love of snow sports has never left her and Britt has been able to turn her hobby into a rewarding career.
-She is a qualified instructor and coach and is now focused on qualifying for the Olympic Winter Games.
+She is a qualified instructor and coach and in 2018 met her goal of representing NZ at the Olympic Winter Games.

-Career highlights: Competing at the 2017 FIS Freestyle Skiing World Champs and test event for the 2018 Olympic Winter Games in PyeongChang.
+Career highlights: 2018 Winter Olympian; Competing at the 2017 FIS Freestyle Skiing World Champs and test event for the 2018 Olympic Winter Games in PyeongChang.

 In a family of ski enthusiasts and one of four children, school holidays were all about the snow, with the family making the trip south to ski at The Remarkables and Cardrona.
 Britt decided that she wanted to be as close to the mountains as possible and spent her last year of high school as an Outdoor Pursuits student in Methven, studying at Mt Hutt College.
 She joined the college ski racing team and passed her level 1 Ski Instructors qualification.